damlasenolcali/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Damla Senol Cali is a Ph.D. candidate in the SAFARI Research Group @ Carnegie Mellon University, advised by Prof. Onur Mutlu and Dr. Saugata Ghose.
+Damla Senol Cali is a Ph.D. candidate in the [SAFARI Research Group](https://safari.ethz.ch) @ Carnegie Mellon University, advised by [Prof. Onur Mutlu](https://people.inf.ethz.ch/omutlu/index.html) and [Prof. Saugata Ghose](http://users.ece.cmu.edu/~saugatag/).
 Her research focuses on hardware/software co-design for accelerating bioinformatics applications and computational methods for the analysis of high-throughput sequencing (HTS) and nanopore sequencing data.
 She is also excited about memory systems and processing-in-memory.